-The much anticipated Exmoor Flag has been announced at a unique historic ceremony at the West Somerset Railway Station in Minehead.
+The much-anticipated Exmoor Flag has been announced at a unique ceremony at the West Somerset Railway Station in Minehead.
 The new Exmoor Flag rumbled down the track blazoned on a majestic steam locomotive to much fanfare and flag waving.

 The winner of the competition to create the official flag for Exmoor is Jenny Stevens with ‘Flag E’.
 The creation of the flag for Exmoor has been planned to coincide with the 60th Anniversary celebrations of the Exmoor National Park, and Exmoor will be the only area encompassing a national park to have its very own flag!

 Jenny’s rationale explains her thoughts behind her creation “The flag tells a story of Exmoor’s varied terrain – sea meets river meets cliff path meets moorland meets forest meets wildlife.”

 Jenny’s flag design was one of 5 finalists’ chosen by a panel which included Philip Tibbetts, Community Vexillologist at The Flag Institute, who expertly guided the judges through the shortlisting process.
 261 designs were received from all over the world as far away as Australia and America, from community groups and schools to individuals as young as 2 and as old at 93.